See below for all the whys, hows and what ifs

-- For detailed info on this go to our Legal Self Assessment pages.
+- For detailed info on this go to our Legal section.

 The claim is entirely legitimate.
 Our fund raising (for upcoming legal costs) is also legitimate (we are selling Mars Land Claims, not deeds, for less than 1 cent per 2 acres).
 International law applies to space also (see Article III of OST).
 On the basis of some high profile national acquisitions of new land during the last 100 years, International Law provides guidance for the likely proof requirement to justify actual possession (= effective occupation) of difficult, distant, barren land.
 Compared to the requirements to acquire lush, fertile lands (actual human settlement and proven trade), the acquisition of such poor quality land requires a much lower level of actual human involvement… indeed, settlement is not an absolute requirement.

 Our persistent use of high power lasers (applied to Mars) does have a very (very) small beneficial effect on planetary conditions (with a view to future terraforming).
-This, together with extensive administrative/governance plans, gives our claim a fair degree of credibility when held against the requirements in International Law.
+This, together with extensive administrative/governance plans, gives our claim a fair degree of credibility when held against the requirements in International Law (but this only becomes truly relevant whenever the law evolves to tolerate celestial property rights).